 - After WebStorm is scheduled - for the Brightidea End User

 Getting Started - Creating the WebStorm

-- To get started, the system administrator will need to create a new WebStorm first within Enterprise Setup just like before.
+- To get started, the system administrator will need to create a new WebStorm from the Apps Pillar in the Command Center.

-- Select a Launch Date and Close Date
+- Select a Launch Date and End Date

 - Brightidea recommends that the administrator FIRST set any key group restrictions to the newly scheduled WebStorm.